JeremySBrown/EFCore/README.md

 3. Select Console Application (.NET Core)
 4. Name the project ChoreApp.DataStore

 The reason we are using a Console Application rather than a Class Library project has to do with the tooling for Migrations.
-The .NET Core CLI must be able run a .NET Core app that targets a framework, and class Library projects are built without a framework.
+The .NET Core CLI must be able to run a .NET Core app that targets a framework and class Library projects are built without a framework.
 Therefore dotnet-ef cannot run against a library project.
 So as of now if you want to separate your EF Core code and use Data Migrations a console app is the only option.

 To add EF Core open the project.json file and the following to "dependencies"
 ```javascript